Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 ) faces is the structural

-3.3 Suppressed rst-order electromagnetic coupling
+3.3 Suppressed first-order electromagnetic coupling

 The argument for the photon coupling channel of baryonic defects given in Ref.
 [2] proceeds